woylie/flop_phoenix/README.md

 ## Filter forms

-You can render a filter form like this:
+This library implements `Phoenix.HTML.FormData` for the `Flop.Meta` struct, which means you can pass the struct to the Phoenix form functions.
+The easiest way to render a filter form is to use the `Flop.Phoenix.filter_fields/1`
+component:

 ```elixir
 <.form let={f} for={@meta}>